margaritawang/transit-app/README.md

 # transit-app

+Transit App is a frontend web application that allows users in Greater Vancouver to check live bus locations without having to register accounts.
+Each marker on the map comes with a clickable popover window that displays the bus information.

 ## Setting Up API Keys
 - in the project root folder create a new ``.env`` file like [this](https://github.com/margaritawang/transit-app/blob/master/.env.example)
 - add the API keys in the ``.env`` file.
 The API keys will be provided in a separate text file.